Flavour mixing transport theory and resonant leptogenesis: Leptogenesis

 The small imaginary part with $\epsilon > 0$ ensures the correct boundary conditions for $p = r,a$.
 Inserting this solution into equation~\cref{eq:two-time-Sad}, calculating the residues and taking the limit $\epsilon \to 0^{+}$ yields the leading order result

 Here $\slashed k_{si} \equiv s\omega_{\evec{k}i} \gamma^0 - \evec{\gamma} \cdot \evec{k}$ and $\omega_i \equiv \sqrt{\abs{\evec{k}}^2 + {m_i}^2}$, and the time-dependent masses $m_i(t)$ are evaluated at the average time $t = (t_1 + t_2)/2$. \footnote{The \emph{leading order} result~\cref{eq:adiabatic-wightman-approx} can be obtained also by substituting the tree-level spectral function~\cref{eq:vacuumA} directly into the first line of equation~\cref{eq:two-time-Sad} and performing the integration with the delta function, without resorting to the residue formula.
 Including a finite width requires using the more general formula however.} Note that the lowest order adiabatic pole and Wightman functions are diagonal in the mass basis in agreement with~\cite{Iso:2013lba}.
-We emphasize that in our approach the off-diagonal corrections to the adiabatic propagators are not required to leading order, as we do not need to calculate the homogeneous solution non-dynamically from equation~\cref{eq:local-wightman-homog-tin}, as was done in~\cite{Garny:2011hg}.
-Instead, all off-diagonal correlations are taken into account (to the considered order of approximation) by our dynamical equation~\cref{eq:closed-local-eom}.
+We emphasize that in our approach the off-diagonal corrections to the adiabatic propagators are not required to leading order, as we do not need to calculate the homogeneous solution non-dynamically from equation~\cref{eq:local-wightman-homog-tin}, as was done in \eg~\cite{Garny:2011hg}.
+Instead, corrections from the full adiabatic pole propagators are already taken into account in the source term of our dynamical equation~\cref{eq:closed-local-eom} (see also equation~\cref{eq:general-local-eom-for-perturbation}).
+More discussion about these corrections is given at the end of section~\cref{sec:effective_neutrino_self_energy}.

 Setting $t_1 = t_2 \equiv t$ in equation~\cref{eq:adiabatic-wightman-approx} we then get the equal-time adiabatic function $\bar S^\lt_{{\rm ad},\evec{k}}(t,t)$ needed in the kinetic equation~\cref{eq:closed-local-eom}.
 The result may also be cast into a compact form